The-Poolz/VaultManager/README.md

 #### Withdraw

-To withdraw tokens, the external contract must use `msg.sender` when calling the `withdraw` function.
+To withdraw tokens, the external contract ` calls the `withdraw` function.

 ### Owner Functionalities